 Staffing

 How many staff will you hire?
 Will they be fully supported or will they need to augment their salary somehow?
-Will you hire a full staff immediately or hire more as you go along?
+Will you hire a full staff immediately or hire more as you grow?
 Staffing costs are ongoing.

 Facilities

 Most new church plants don’t have their own worship facilities or office space.
-It is common for new church plants to rent space for worship, like movie theaters, schools, or community centers.
-Common facilities costs are facility rent, office rent, and utilities.
+It is common for new church plants to rent space for worship, such as movie theaters, schools, or community centers.
+Common facility costs are venue rent, office rent, and utilities.
 Facilities costs are ongoing.

 Equipment